Gray Family of Susan J. Dorey

 In 1900 lived in Union, NJ with parental family and brother's family.

 According to family stories, Helen and her mother had an interest in the Ivory Soap factory in Hillside, NJ.
 I cannot confirm such a factory.
 Ivory Soap, invented in 1878, was owned by Proctor & Gamble.
 P&G makes no claim of a factory in NJ.
+However there was an Ivory Soap plant at Port Ivory, a coastal area in the northwestern corner of Staten Island, New York City; the factory operated from 1907 until 1991.
+This location is about one mile east of Elizabeth, NJ and four miles east of Hillside.
+There was also an Ivory Soap factory at Palisades Park, NJ.
 Then there is the Kirkman Soap Company which was headquartered in Brooklyn, NY and bought out by Colgate.
 William Colgate built a soap factory in Jersey City in 1847.

 1.1.1 Augustus Tillman GRAY Jr. b.
 11-17-1910 Hillside, NJ